-Part A - Hospital Insurance

-Eligible at age 65

-No charge for this part of Medicare Provides hospital coverage

-Part B - Medical Insurance

-Eligible when you have Part A

-Monthly cost usually deducted from Social Security check This is NOT a Medicare supplement, but part of Medicare Provides for medical coverage

-Medicare Supplement

-11 standardized plans (A-D, F, HdF, G, K-N)

-Sold by private insurance companies to fill the gaps in Medicare Not all companies offer all plans

-In addition to the Part B premium Must have Parts A and B to obtain supplement

-Higher cost sharing options available at lower premiums

-Medicare supplement helps you to: Lower your out-of-pocket cost

-Get more health care coverage

-Frequently Asked Questions

-Q: What is Medigap insurance?
+Part A: Hospital Insurance-Eligible at age 65.
+No charge for this part of Medicare.
+Provides hospital coverage Part B: Medical Insurance - Eligible when you have Part A. Monthly cost is usually deducted from Social Security Income.
+This is NOT a Medicare supplement, but part of Medicare.
+Provides Medical Coverage Medicare Supplement- 11 standardized plans (A-D, F, HdF, G, K-N).
+Sold by private insurance companies to fill the gaps in Medicare.
+Not all companies offer all plans.
+In addition to the Part B premium.
+Must have parts A and B to obtain a supplement policy.
+Higher cost sharing options available at lower premiums.
+Medicare supplement helps you to lower your out-of-pocket cost and get more health care coverage.
+Questions About Medicare?